medcomdk/dk-medcom-document/input/pagecontent/index.md

 ##### MedComDocumentCompostition

-When the Bundle is of the type 'document', the [MedComDocumentCompostition](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-composition.html) Composition resource must be the first resource.
+When the Bundle is of the type 'document', the [MedComDocumentCompostition](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-composition.html) resource must be the first resource.
 The resource creates the structure for the document and references the relevant clinical information.

 ##### MedComDocumentOrganization